 Registration, Credits, and Grading

-- Students participating on a Marymount faculty-led program will receive direct Marymount credit for the courses taken while abroad.
+- Students participating in a Marymount faculty-led program will receive direct Marymount credit for the courses taken while abroad.
 Students will receive a letter grade, and the grade will calculate into the student’s Marymount GPA.

 - Students participating on a Marymount Internship program will be responsible for obtaining approval from both their academic and internship advisor for the overseas internship.
 Students are also responsible for registering and reporting the internship in Handshake.

 - Students participating on a Marymount semester program will be registered in a temporary Study Abroad placeholder course during the study abroad semester.
-Students are responsible for working with the Center for Global Education to ensure that all courses that they enroll in abroad have been approved by the appropriate school.
+Students are responsible for working with the Global Learning Office to ensure that all courses that they enroll in abroad have been approved by the appropriate school.
 Credits will come back as transfer credit, and students must receive a grade of C or better in order to receive credit for the course.
 Additionally, each department determines the minimum grade for a course to count toward a degree or certificate program.